The traditional firewall is dead or at the very least dying.

 then everyone can access it if there is no authentication or authorization.

-In light platform, we are moving the security to the application itself as part of the framework
+In Light, we are moving the security to the application itself as part of the framework

 and all each individual service instance to enforce the security policy defined on light-oauth2